bborncr/ENERGYMONITOR_WIFI/README.md

 # ENERGYMONITOR_WIFI
-This tutorial demonstrates how to connect an arduino + esp8266 board, a energy monitor shield and two current transformers to Adafruit IO.
+This tutorial demonstrates how to connect an ATMEGA328p + esp8266 board, a energy monitor shield and two current transformers to Adafruit IO.

 This project is aimed at people wanting to monitor the energy consumption of a home or small office.
 Only current is monitored.
 [Adafruit IO](https://io.adafruit.com/) is used to create a simple dashboard.